top of page

 First Visit

-On your first visit to our office, you will be welcomed by our staffs as you walk into the office.
+At your first visit, you will be welcomed by our staffs as you walk into the office.
 Once you arrive, our staff will explain and guide you through the new patient registration process.
 You will be asked to fill out our new patient form.
 For your convenience, you may download and complete the form prior to your first visit.

 During the dental examination, you will go through a pre-clinic screening process in order to check any tooth decay, cavities, fractures, and other possible conditions that require dental treatment.
 The process may require taking digital X-rays if necessary for further evaluation and consultation.
 During this process, our doctors will answer your questions regarding to possible procedures and treatments.